 Working with the Institute of Customer Service

-Unilever also turned to the Institute of Customer Service to develop a set of service standards that would form the pillars of the Learning Framework, and to create a programme of personal development to help staff deliver these standards.
+Unilever also turned to the Institute of Customer Service to develop a set of that would form the pillars of the Learning Framework, and to create a programme of personal development to help staff deliver these standards.

 “Our market scan identified the Institute as the forward-looking organisation we needed to help link business strategy with customer needs and drive service excellence,” says Rachel Thomas.

 Institute associate member Stephanie Edwards worked with Unilever to develop five customer care e-learning courses as the building blocks for the company's global service culture.
 Once a staff member completes all five courses, a customer service project and a written report, they attain an Institute-accredited Foundation Level Certificate.

 External accreditation is a key aspect of the new customer service ethos at Unilever and the Foundation Certificate is designed as an entry route into the .